SystemWorks330/ATLA-HOI4/CONTRIBUTING.md

 - If your changes are as big as the phoenix kings powers open an issue on git and explain there

 #### What happens once you commited?
-- There is no garuantee your changes will be approved by the developement team!
 - In order to improve your odds of success make sure to carefully exlpain your changes to the dev in the discord or git
 - Your contribution will be mentioned in case it is more than minor bug fixes and similar small changes